1.7 - Blood Bank General Information

 Platelets Small standing order inhouse for emergencies.

-If more than 1 units is needed in a day additional productmust be ordered from Red Cross Dedham
+If more than 1 units is needed for a procedure or transfusion event additional product will need to be ordered from Red Cross Dedham once the platelet order is received by the Blood Bank.

 Short expiration time and cannot be returned to ARC